Fluoridation

 A: In the Kalamazoo area, the community water system is the Public Services Municipal Water Supply.
 Our drinking water is fluoridated to the recommended level of 0.7 mg/L.

-If you live in a surrounding community, you can find out if your water system is fluoridated by clicking the My Water's Fluoride link to the left.
+If you live in a surrounding community, you can find out if your water system is fluoridated by clicking the My Water's Fluoride link below.

 If you have a private residential well, the Kalamazoo County Health Department can help determine the Fluoride level in your water.
-Learn more by clicking the Kalamazoo County Government link to the left.
+Learn more by clicking the Kalamazoo County Government link below.

 Q: Is too much Fluoride Bad?

 A: Dentists and public health professionals agree that an ideal level of Fluoride in our diet can help promote healthy teeth and strong bones.
 We also know that too much Fluoride, over the course of many years, can be a health concern.
 Research has helped health professionals determine the most beneficial level of Fluoride, and that level is different based on your life stage.
-View the table to the right for more information.
+View the table to the below for more information or download the original image version.

 Q: Are Fluoride Additives Safe?